pterodactyl/documentation/tutorials/mysql_setup.md

 - Port - Port of the database server.
 - Username - Username of the user we created earlier.
 - Password - Password of the user we created earlier.
-- Linked node - Node the database is hosted on(can be left as none) Hit create and you are done!
+- Linked node - Node the database is hosted on.
+(Default value can be retained) Hit create and you are done!
 ## Common Errors
 ### DatabaseController.php:142